LukasJanusk/Capstone2/readme.md

 Workout Data

-We collect workout statistics from the Strava API, such as heart rate, speed, calories, pulse, etc. These stats are used to calculate mood, energy, and other multipliers.
+Workout statistics are collected from the Strava API, such as heart rate, speed, calories, pulse, etc. These stats are used to calculate mood, energy, and other multipliers.

 The basic values from the workout are processed through these multipliers to generate a prompt for the music generation AI.

-Currently, we are using Topmediai for music generation.
+Currently, Suno API from apibox is used.

 Flow Overview

     User traits and workout data are gathered.
     These values are combined and used to create a prompt for the AI.
-    Once the song is generated (or starts generating, depending on the implementation), we send the song URL to the frontend so the user can start listening.
+    Once the song is generated (or starts generating, depending on the implementation), song url data is sent to user to start listening.

+Front-end is built on Vue framework, back-end uses TRPC with express adapter.

+Client Views

+HomeView
+Path: /
+Description: Displays message for new user to sign up.
+For singed up user displays app logo and authorization for Strava button.

+WelcomeView
+Path: /welcome
+Description: Displays welcome message or error message on user signup.

+AuthenticatedView
+Path: /authenticated
+Description: Receives one time code parameter from strava once redirected on callback.
+Displays Welcome message or Error message upon completing strava authorization.

+SignupView
+Path: /signup
+Description: Sign up form for user sign up.
+Displays error message if failed to sign up.
+Redirects to WelcomeView on success.

+SigninView
+Path: /signin
+Description: Redirects to DashboardView on success, displays error message if failed to singin.

+DashboardView
+Path: /dashboard
+Description: Here all user activities with titles and date are displayed.
+User can click on activity image to go to PlaybackView for that activity.
+User can reload activities or request songs for yet activities.
+If there are no activities yet, displays instructions message.

+PlaybackView
+Path: /playback/:activityId
+Description: Displays activity data with generated songs and image for songs.
+User can play generated songs for that activity.

 Server Endpoints

 User Enpoints

     /user/login